Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 ### Task 4

-Your task is to change the code of the function that loads contributors to make use of new suspending functions.
+Your task is to change the code of the function that loads contributors to make use of new suspending functions `getOrgRepos()` and `getRepoContributors()`.
+The new `loadContributorsSuspend()` function is marked as `suspend` to use the new API.

 > Suspending functions can't be called everywhere.
-There will be an error if a suspending function is called from `loadContributorsBlocking()`.
+There will be an error if a suspending function is called from `loadContributorsBlocking()`: "Suspend function 'getOrgRepos' should be called only from a coroutine or another suspend function".
 >
 {type="note"}

 1. Copy the implementation of `loadContributorsBlocking()` defined in `src/tasks/Request1Blocking.kt` into `loadContributorsSuspend()` defined in `src/tasks/Request4Suspend.kt`.
-2. Mark the new version of the `loadContributors()` function as `suspend` to use this new API.
-3. Modify the code so that the new suspending functions are used instead of ones returning `Call`s.
+2. Modify the code so that the new suspending functions are used instead of ones returning `Call`s.
-4. Run the program by choosing the **SUSPEND** option and ensure that the UI is still responsive while the GitHub requests are performed.
+3. Run the program by choosing the _SUSPEND_ option and ensure that the UI is still responsive while the GitHub requests are performed.

 #### Solution for task 4 {initial-collapse-state="collapsed"}